Identify avoidable revenue shortfalls

 By Don Billingsley, CRCR, and Landon Adkins, CIA

-Effective denials management and underpayment functions are crucial to any healthcare organisation’s financial health and performance, particularly in the face of continuing reimbursement declines.
-Team collaboration across the entire organisation, with support from internal audit, can significantly contribute to the success of a denials and underpayment management programme.
+Effective denials management and underpayment functions are crucial to any healthcare organization’s financial health and performance, particularly in the face of continuing reimbursement declines.
+Team collaboration across the entire organization, with support from internal audit, can significantly contribute to the success of a denials and underpayment management program.

 Healthcare providers know that every process step counts and no room for error or inefficiency can be tolerated in securing reimbursement for services provided.
 However, revenue integrity can be challenging for providers due to numerous operational complexities.
 Patient clinical, charge and billing information are frequently managed across a variety of siloed departments.
 One department’s deficiencies can adversely affect other departments’ performance, as well as the overall integrity of a provider’s revenue cycle.

 Deficiencies and avoidable mistakes in key revenue cycle components undermine the effectiveness of a healthcare provider’s revenue cycle.
 Providers tend to lose as much as five percent of net revenue due to a lack of effective processes for mitigating financial, regulatory and operational risks.